Proof (album)

-Proof is the first anthology album released by South Korean group BTS, on June 10, 2022, through Big Hit Music.
+Proof is the first anthology album released by South Korean group BTS, on June 10, 2022, through BigHit Music.
 The 3-disc project comprises several of the band's singles through the years; a selection of discography "favorites" chosen by the band members; and various demos and previously unreleased tracks.
 It also includes five new songs: the album's lead single "Yet to Come (The Most Beautiful Moment)", "Run BTS", "For Youth", "Quotation Mark", and "Young Love" (애매한 사이).

 The album sold over 2 million copies worldwide on its opening day and topped the charts in 18 territories, including Australia, Germany, Japan, South Korea, the United Kingdom, and the United States.
 It has been certified gold in New Zealand, and Poland; platinum in France; double platinum in Japan; and 3× Million in South Korea.

 Background and release

 "I feel thrilled every time we release new music for the first time.
 I hope many people will enjoy the album.
 Proof is a special album that closes the first chapter of BTS before going into our 10th year.
 We especially paid more attention to the lyrics as our message to our fans, ARMY who have been with us for nine years, is the key to this album."